Updated: Jun 18

 Seek clarity - When you find yourself doubting whether you're cut out for the freelancing life and question whether this wasn't some lofty idea you should have given more thought to, STOP!
 And then seek clarity in whatever way works for you.
 Personally, being a person of faith, I turn to God in my times of confusion and doubt.
 He's never failed me yet.

-Remember your why - My why was that I love what I do.
+Remember your Why - My why is that I love what I do.
 It's who I am - a storyteller and a book lover.
 But most importantly, I love the freedom that comes with working for myself.
-I can be that mom who takes her kids to the park on a weekday just because I can.
+I can be that mom who takes her kids to the park on a weekday, just because I can.
 Remembering this always brings me back to pursuing what I love and ensuring that it brings me the rewards I have earned.

+After two beautiful daughters and many lessons learned, I am now aware of my shortcomings.
+And even more aware of why I do what I do.
 All in all, knowing that the path you have chosen is a worthy one, one that is reflective of who you are, is what will keep you going when times get tough.
 The key is to know who you are and what brings you joy and satisfaction, then resolve to never be swayed from the path you have chosen to take.
-Sometimes, you might have to take a break, and that's okay too.
+Sometimes, you might need to take a break, and that's okay too.